alessandrobusacchi/ProbTalk3D-ARKit/README.md

 ### Data Download and Preprocess
 - Please refer to the `README.md` file in `datasets/3DMEAD_preprocess/` folder.
 - After processing, the resulting `*.npy` files will be located in the `datasets/mead/param` folder, and the `.wav` files should be in the `datasets/mead/wav` folder.
+- For ProbTalk3D-X, enhanced model with extracted prosody features, please see the README in `datasets/mead/` directory.

 - <b> Optional Operation </b>
     <details><summary>Click to expand</summary>